sarafsg/sarafsg/README.md

 - 🇵🇹 Based in Portugal
 - ⚡ Working with Vue/Nuxt and React/Next in production environments
 - 🎯 Focused on **Frontend Development**, **UI/UX**, and **Web Performance**
-- 🔧 Experience building CMS-driven pages, user flows, and improving Core Web Vitals
-- 🌍 Comfortable working in remote teams and collaborating with product, marketing, and backend
+- 🌍 Working in remote teams and collaborating with product, marketing, and backend
 - 🛋️ When I'm not coding, I'm organizing or redesigning spaces to balance style and function

 ---